-At the Meeting, you will be asked to vote on the following proposals:
+At the Meeting, you will be asked to vote on the following proposals for your Company:

-- 1. (a) For Stockholders of PNNT: to elect two directors to the Board of PNNT, who will each serve for a term of three years or until his successor is duly elected and qualifies; and - (b) For Stockholders of PFLT: to elect one director to the Board of PFLT, who will serve for a term of three years or until his successor is duly elected and qualifies (together with clause (a) above, "Proposal 1"); and - 2.
-For Stockholders of each Company: to ratify the selection of McGladrey LLP to serve as the Company's independent registered public accounting firm for the fiscal year ending September 30, 2014 ("Proposal 2").
+- 1. To elect two directors to the Board of the Company, who will serve until the 2021 annual meeting of stockholders and until a successor is duly elected and qualifies ("Proposal 1"); and - 2.
+To ratify the selection of RSM US LLP to serve as the Company's independent registered public accounting firm for the fiscal year ending September 30, 2018 ("Proposal 2").